opensafely-core/backend-server/README.md

 Currently in `/srv/high_privacy` and `/srv/medium_privacy`.
 Files owned by `opensafely` user.
 Medium privacy files can be read by `reviewers` group.

-### job-runner
+### agent

 Repo: https://github.com/opensafely-core/job-runner

 Manages the jobs and their state.
-Currently deployed in `/home/opensafely` as a git checkout and managed by a systemd unit.
-Plan is to move this to docker soonish.
+Deployed in `/home/opensafely/jobrunner` as a docker-compose managed service

 ## Common goals for all backends

  * docker installed and configured appropriately
  * maintain developers' linux accounts and ssh keys
- * maintain level2/3/4 groups and membership of those groups
  * shared account for running each services, which developers can su to.
  * directories for high and medium privacy outputs, with access
- * access controlled by groups

 ## Users and permissions